Sumit-Baviskar/KultureHire-Data-Analyst-Internship/README.md

 # 📊 **6.
 Executive Dashboard in Excel :**

+This Excel dashboard provides a concise overview of Gen-Z’s career aspirations and workforce trends.
+Designed for non-technical stakeholders, it highlights key metrics and insights through simplified visuals and clearly labeled sections.
+The dashboard showcases top career sectors, preferred work environments, and influencing factors such as salary expectations and personal values.
+Interactive charts illustrate relationships between variables (e.g., gender vs. work preference) to support informed decision-making at a glance.
 An executive summary dashboard was developed in Excel, aimed at non-technical stakeholders.
 It featured:
 - Key metrics and KPIs (e.g., top career sectors, average salary expectations)
 - Simplified visuals for quick review